Why is this medication prescribed?

 - before having surgery, including dental surgery, tell the doctor or dentist that you are taking this medicine.

 - you should know that this drug may make you drowsy and dizzy.
-Do not drive a car or operate machinery until you know how this drug affects you.
+Do not drive a car or operate machinery until you know how this medication affects you.

 - ask your doctor about the safe use of alcoholic beverages while you are taking diphenoxylate.
 Alcohol can make the side effects from diphenoxylate worse.